AreJohn/HR-Analysis-of-Employee-Absenteeism/README.md

 WHERE Children >=2
 AND Pet >=1
 ```
-Employees that have at least 2 children or one or more pets reported absent 109 times.
-They reported absent around 17.81% of the time.
+**Employees that have at least 2 children or one or more pets reported absent 326 times.
+They account for 53% of total absences.**

 ##### 15. Do Employees in their 20s report absent more times on Mondays and Fridays than on other days?
 ```sql